MaqboolSaiyed/WebResearchAgent/DOCUMENTATION.md

 1. **API Dependency**: The application relies on external APIs (SerpAPI and Google Gemini)
 2. **Content Extraction**: Web scraping can be unreliable for some websites with complex structures
 3. **Processing Time**: Complex queries can take significant time to process
-4. **Concurrent Requests**: Limited to 3 concurrent requests to manage server load
+4. **Concurrent Requests**: Increased from 3 to 5 concurrent requests on Vercel deployment

-The primary limitation with using only one website search is that the diversity of sources is reduced, which may impact the comprehensiveness of the research.
-However, this approach is more efficient and reduces API usage.
+#### Single Website Result Issue
+Previously, when deployed on Render's free tier with limited resources (0.1 CPU, 512MB RAM) and a 10-second timeout, the application often returned results from only one website due to:
+- Insufficient time to process multiple search results before timeout
+- Limited memory preventing storage of multiple website contents
+- CPU constraints slowing down content processing

+The Vercel deployment with increased resources (0.6 CPU, 1026MB RAM) and 60-second timeout resolves these issues by:
+- Allowing more time to process multiple search results
+- Providing sufficient memory to store and analyze content from multiple websites
+- Offering more CPU power for faster content processing and analysis
+- Supporting more concurrent requests (increased from 3 to 5)

 ## Configuration